Alejogb1/job-board/blog-data/c-programming-to-assembly-language-converter.md

 Then you get to loading its when the program is loaded into memory and the processor starts executing from the very first instruction that's the whole life of a C program from code to execution

-So you want another code snippet?
-Alright lets spice things up with some loops
+So you want another code snippet? lets spice things up with some loops

 **C code with loop example**